Icenium/icenium-cli/README.md

 Installation
 ===

-Latest version: AppBuilder 3.7.6
+Latest version: AppBuilder 3.7.7
-<br/>Release date: Oct 02, 2017
+<br/>Release date: Nov 10, 2017

-> AppBuilder 3.7.6 is an update release.
-For a complete list of the improvements and updates available in this release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-7-5" target="_blank">AppBuilder 3.7.6 Release Notes</a>.<br/>For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-7" target="_blank">AppBuilder 3.7 Release Notes</a>.
+> AppBuilder 3.7.7 is an update release.
+For a complete list of the improvements and updates available in this release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-7-5" target="_blank">AppBuilder 3.7.7 Release Notes</a>.<br/>For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-7" target="_blank">AppBuilder 3.7 Release Notes</a>.

 ### System Requirements